olicooper/esphome-nspanel-lovelace-native/README.md

 Currently the following features work:
 - Screensaver with time, date, weather and status icon display
 - Support for `cardGrid`, `cardEntities`, `cardQR`, `cardAlarm`
 - Most entity types should display on cards.
-Lights, switches, sensors and scenes have been tested to work, with additional support for the `popupLight` page.
+Lights, switches, sensors and scenes have been tested to work, with additional support for the `popupLight` and `popupTimer` pages.

 There is currently no support for cards such as: `cardMedia`, `cardThermo`, `cardPower` etc. but these are planned for the future.
 Please see the [HMI readme](https://github.com/joBr99/nspanel-lovelace-ui/tree/main/HMI) for more info on the cards mentioned above.